 There’s much more to Ahlat than you’re going to see in this post.
-According to some write-ups we’ve seen, Ahlat is worth a whole day of your time, so perhaps we did it an injustice by only sticking around one site for an hour or so…but then that’s what happens when you haven’t got the luxury of time to play with, and what we saw was definitely memorable enough, anyway…
+According to some write-ups we’ve seen, Ahlat is worth a whole day of your time, so perhaps we did it an injustice by only sticking around one site for an hour or so.
+But then that’s what happens when you haven’t got the luxury of time to play with, and what we saw was definitely memorable enough, anyway…

-The tombstones are surrounded by distant hills to one side, overlooked by beautiful Süphan Dağı (Turkey’s second highest mountain) to another side, and the ripples of Van Gölü lap the shoreline opposite the entrance.
+The tombstones are surrounded by distant hills to one side and overlooked by majestic Süphan Dağı (Turkey’s second highest mountain) to another side.
+The ripples of Lake Van lap the shoreline opposite the entrance.
 No, this is not a bad setting…

-Rumi patterns and Arabic calligraphy provide the information and aesthetics.
+Rumi patterns and Arabic calligraphy provide both the primary historical evidence and the aesthetics.
 And – rightly so, you have to think – the craftsmen who carved these tombstones were also respected for their work.
 They got to ‘sign’ the tombstones.
 These were designed by ‘Üvey’s son, Ali.’

 Yet, apart from the odd crow sitting atop a tombstone, we’re the only three people here.
-Everything about east Turkey is just so overwhelming that the history is something to read at leisure another time, if that’s your bag.
-No, we just want to try to take all in and appreciate where we are.
+Everything about east Turkey is just so overwhelming that the history is something to read at leisure another time.
+When you’re actually in its presence, face to face, you just want to try to take all in and appreciate where you are.
+In the moment.

 Ohhh, joy.
 Peace over with as they abandon their bikes on the ground next to our distant car and come hurtling towards us.
 They spot our friend is Turkish and set about impressing their knowledge upon her whilst also providing credentials.

-“Abla, abla, we can tell you all about these graves.
+“Abla, abla, we can tell you all about these tombstones.
 And we know everything.
 We won a gold medal at school for being able to remember everything about them.
 We’ll tell you all about them, abla.”